Alan Brooke, 1st Viscount Alanbrooke: United Kingdom

-He also served as Chancellor of The Queen's University of Belfast from 1949 until his death.
+Lord Alanbrooke also served as Chancellor of Queen's University Belfast from 1949 until his death.
 At the Coronation of Queen Elizabeth II he was appointed Lord High Constable of England, thus commanding all troops taking part in the event.
 In 1993, a statue of Field Marshal Lord Alanbrooke was erected in front of the Ministry of Defence in Whitehall in London.
-The statue is flanked by statues of Britain's other two leading generals of the Second World War, Viscount Slim and Viscount Montgomery.
+The statue is flanked by statues of Britain's other two leading generals of the Second World War, William Slim and Bernard Montgomery.